Skip to main content

 A producer makes or grows goods.
 A consumer buys or uses goods and services.
 The same person can be both a producer and a consumer in different situations.

 This helps children understand that community life includes many connected roles.
+A farmer produces apples.
+A baker produces bread.
+A child who eats the apple or buys the bread is a consumer.

 Example A farmer is a producer when growing apples and a consumer when buying shoes.